podium/simple_token_authentication/README.md

   - specifying `service_tokens` is optional
   - auth will succeed if token exists in *either* list (`token` or `service_tokens`)
   - Use of a service token will add "service_name" to `Logging.metadata`
+  - Service can be identified in the conn.assigns[:simple_token_auth_service] .
+Will be the name of the service or :global when matching the token key